How to Apply Diaper Rash Cream the Right Way: Step-by-Step Guide

 You should clean the area gently, then pat it completely dry before you apply the diaper rash cream again.
 Use enough at each change to cover all irritated skin, including folds and creases, so the protective barrier stays continuous.

 This routine helps promote healing, eases discomfort, and can prevent rashes from worsening.
-Even when the skin looks healthy, keep reapplying during each change to guard against future irritation.
+Even when the skin looks healthy, keep reapplying during each change if your baby is prone to irritation or will be in the diaper longer than usual.

 Consistency gives you more freedom from repeated flare-ups and keeps your baby’s skin protected.
 When you make reapply part of every change, you support comfort, recovery, and prevention with simple, reliable care.